Trump declares virus emergency; Pelosi announces aid deal

 Providing sick pay for workers is a crucial element of federal efforts to stop the rapid spread of the infection.
 Officials warn that the nation’s healthcare system could quickly become overwhelmed with gravely sick patients, as suddenly happened in Italy, one of the countries hardest hit by the virus.

-The ability to ensure paychecks will keep flowing — for people who stay home as a preventative measure or because they’re feeling ill or caring for others — can help assure Americans they will not fall into financial hardship.
+The ability to ensure paychecks will keep flowing — for people self-quarantining or caring for others — can help assure Americans they will not fall into financial hardship.
+There is also three months of paid family and medical leave.
+Small and mid-sized employers will be reimbursed through tax credits.

+“We have an agreement that reflects what the president talked about,” Mnuchin said late Friday on Fox Business.

-Hopes for swiftly passing the package seemed to be fading throughout the day as talks dragged on and Trump dismissed it during as “not doing enough.”
+Throughout the day hopes for swift passage of the bill stalled as talks dragged and Trump dismissed it during as “not doing enough.”
+Republicans were reluctant to come on board without his backing, according to a person unauthorized to discuss the talks and granted anonymity.

 Ahead of Trump’s new conference, Pelosi delivered a statement from the speaker’s balcony at the Capitol imploring the Trump administration and congressional Republicans to “put families first” by backing the effort to provide Americans with relief.